2010–11 La Liga: Fair Play award

-This award is given annually since 1999 to the team with the best fair play during the season.
-This ranking takes into account aspects such as cards, suspension of matches, audience behaviour and other penalties.
+This award was given annually since 1999 to the team with the best fair play during the season.
+This ranking took into account aspects such as cards, suspension of matches, audience behaviour and other penalties.
 This section not only aims to know this aspect, but also serves to break the tie in teams that are tied in all the other rules: points, head-to-head, goal difference and goals scored.